xsf/xmpp.org/content/blog/2022-09-05-newsletter.md

 ## XSF Announcements

-- The XSF membership application period for the third quarter 2022 is currently open.
-If you are interested in becoming a XSF member then you can [apply for membership](https://wiki.xmpp.org/web/Membership_Applications_Q3_2022).
-Please submit by August 25, 2022.
+- The XSF membership application period for the fourth quarter 2022 is currently open.
+If you are interested in becoming a XSF member then you can [apply for membership](https://wiki.xmpp.org/web/Membership_Applications_Q4_2022).
+Please submit by November 27, 2022.

 ### Google Summer of Code 2022